menaka123/aepcvtest/readme.md

 _This task evaluates familiarity with MVC frameworks and Laravel_

 The application allows creating new posts.
-Please add validation so that it is impossible to create posts with description longer than 255 characters.
+In `localhost:8000/post/create` page, add validation so that it is impossible to create posts with description longer than 255 characters.

 Hints:
-* file `/app/Http/Controllers/PostController.php`
+* contreller file `/app/Http/Controllers/PostController.php`
-* file `/resources/views/post/create.blade.php`
+* view file `/resources/views/post/create.blade.php`
+* model files `/app/Post.php`
 * [Laravel Validation](https://laravel.com/docs/5.3/validation)

 ## Task 2: Unique Post Titles

-When creating new post, check if post with such title already exists and prevent creating a duplicate.
+When creating new post in `localhost:8000/post/create`, check if post with such title already exists and prevent creating a duplicate.

 ## Task 3: Editing Posts

-When opening a post, there is functionality to edit it.
+When opening a post, there is functionality to edit it (`localhost:8000/post/1/edit`).
 Please make sure that the same validation created in Task 1 and 2 is also used when editing.

 Hints: